1. Funding

 The recipients of the Governor General’s Medals in Architecture have distinguished themselves as visionary Canadian architects.
 They have designed spaces where communities are forged, memories are enshrined and identity is created in built form.

-The Governor General's Medals in Architecture recognize and celebrate outstanding design in recently built projects by Canadian architects.
+The Governor General’s Medals in Architecture recognize and celebrate outstanding design in recently built projects by architects from Canada.

 Prize amount